rohitjain25/cryptomove/README.md

-#CryptoMove
-Crypto Currency Trading Bot to maximize the profit.
+#CryptoMove - The Cryptocurrency Trading Bot.